Mergers of compact objects with cores of massive stars: evolutionary pathways, r-process nucleosynthesis and multi-messenger signatures: R-process nucleosynthesis and enrichment

-Since the orbital shrinkage leading to mergers of NSs with giants' cores is driven by dynamical friction during CEE rather than GWs irradiation, they occur on a dynamical timescale and have much shorter delay time from the formation of the binary compared to BNS mergers ($\simeq$ tens of Myrs; from the population synthesis data of \citealt{Grichener2023popSynth}; comparable to the lifetime of the NS progenitor).
+Since the orbital shrinkage leading to mergers of NSs with giants' cores is driven by dynamical friction during CEE rather than GW irradiation, they occur on a dynamical timescale and have much shorter delay time from the formation of the binary compared to BNS mergers ($\simeq$ tens of Myrs; from the population synthesis data of \citealt{Grichener2023popSynth}; comparable to the lifetime of the NS progenitor).
 These shorter delay times offer an advantage in explaining the presence of heavy element in the early Universe.
 Moreover, NS-core mergers suffer from a single natal-kick induced by the SN that formed the NS, increasing the possibility that they will be retained and produce heavy elements in UFD galaxies \citep{GrichenerSoker2022RetII}. \cite{Grichener2023popSynth} computes the event rates of NS-core mergers with CO-rich cores and find it to be around 1 event per 1000 CCSNe for fiducial model parameters, which is comparable to the rate of BNS mergers inferred by LIGO \citep{Abbottetal2013LIGO}, and sufficient to account for a substantial fraction of observed r-process abundances. \cite{Gricheneretal2022GCE} use a Galactic Chemical Evolution model of the Milky-Way \citep{Kobayashietal2020GCE} and include the contribution of NS-core mergers to r-process nucleosynthesis.
-They study the time evolution of europium in the Galaxy and find that NS-core mergers (orange dots in Fig. \ref{fig:EuOverFeScatter}) could account for both the average of the scatter at earlier times and the 'evolution knee' that follows, while BNS mergers (yellow dots in Fig. \ref{fig:EuOverFeScatter}) struggle to do so.
+They study the time evolution of europium in the Galaxy and find that europium nucleosynthesis yields in NS-core mergers (orange dots in Fig. \ref{fig:EuOverFeScatter}) are within the confines of the observed values at earlier times and they can qualitatively reproduces the 'evolution knee' that follows, while BNS mergers (yellow dots in Fig. \ref{fig:EuOverFeScatter}) struggle to do so.

 The previously discussed studies show NS-core mergers have the potential to explain r-process formation and enrichment in astrophysical domains where BNS mergers face difficulties \footnote{Other suggested astrophysical sites with potential to do so are outflows from MHD-driven supernovae; e.g. \citealt{Winteleretal2012MHDsn} and relativistic jets formed in collapsars; e.g., \citealt{Siegeletal2019collapsar}.}.
 However, three dimensional magneto-hydrodynamical simulations are required to fully explore this potential (see also section \ref{sec:future}).
 To properly obtain the neutron richness of that accretion disk matter, these simulations should also account for the possible re-absorption of neutrinos that are radiated as the disk cools down (see \citealt{Issaetal2024Collapsar} for recent Neutrino-Gravitational Magneto Hydrodynamical simulations of collapsars).